lakinsimmerman/Dietary-Food-Recall/README.md

 # FAQ #
-## What if an Individual is Unable to Recall? ##
+## What if an individual is unable to recall? ##

 This is a very common issue concerning dietary recalls.
 Many times individuals are unaware of what they are eating from day to day.
 Upon this issue, there are two options:

 >1.
 Ask the individual to try their best to recall a normal day.
-Even if they are unable to remember that specific day, the often times are able to identify a normal days diet or patterns in their day to day meals.
+Even if they are unable to remember that specific day, they often times are able to identify a normal days diet or patterns in their day to day meals.

 >2.
 Ask the individual to reschedule a meeting the following week.
-During this time in between, they must record their food intake in a journal to be shared the next time.
+During this time in between, they must record their food intake in a journal to be shared at the next meeting.

-## What if They are Recalling In the Middle of the Day?
+## What if they are recalling in the middle of the day?

 If a dietary recall is done in the middle of the day, have no fear!
-Ask the individual to begin with their most recent consumption of food and work backwards.
+Ask the individual to begin with their most recent consumption of food and progress backwards.

 For example,

-*Johnny has been asked to do a 24 hour recall.
+>Johnny has been asked to do a 24 hour recall.
 However, it is 3 in the afternoon and he has not ate his dinner or his usual bowl of ice cream as a late night snack.
 So should he make it up or pretend like he has already done it?
 Wrong.
-Instead Johnny will begin by recalling his most food intake, followed by lunch, then breakfast.
-He then will recall his previous nights pm snack as well as dinner.*

-Just because those meals happened during different days, they are still within 24 hours of each other, thus can be recorded with no issues.
+Instead, Johnny will begin by recalling his most recent food intake, followed by lunch, then breakfast.
+He then will recall his previous nights pm snack as well as dinner.Just because those meals happened during different days, they are still within 24 hours of each other, thus can be recorded with no issues.

-## What is the Point of a 24 Hour Dietary Recall?
+## What is the point of a 24 Hour dietary recall?

 A dietary recall allows a professional healthcare provider such as a dietitian or a doctor be able to identify issues in consumption that can be causing health problems.
 Although seemly simple, a dietary recall must be done with precise detail and accuracy.